ML4BM-Lab/Sweetwater/README.md

 - **Default Value**: `data/output/`
 - **Type**: `str`

+**Usage:** To run Sweetwater you can use the default parameters, which will use a reduced human brain cortex dataset provided in the examples folder.
+Make sure the *scrna_reduced_3000.tsv* matrix is available in the data folder by **unziping the scrna_reduced_3000.zip** file.
+This contains a reduced version of a human brain cortex dataset with only the top 3000 most variant genes

 ```
 python3 src/main.py
 ```

-To run Sweetwater you can use the default parameters, which will use a reduced human brain cortex dataset provided in the examples folder.
+Additionally, we have included a *deconvolution.ipynb* file where it is showed how to deconvolve an expression matrix using a scRNA-seq reference and
+an *interpretability.ipynb* file that allow to perform the interpretability analysis showed in the manuscript.
+Again, it is necessary to
+to **unzip the scrna_reduced_3000.zip** matrix first before running these.
+For the *fastq_generation_part1.ipynb* and *fastq_generation_part2.ipynb* scripts, a group of empty files have been provided as a placeholder.